 Central's vision is to work together to learn, worship, serve, and continually redefine what it means to be Jewish today, both within our community and far beyond our walls.
-Our classes bring intriguing topics and engaging instructors together to help you connect more deeply to Jewish experience and your own identity.
+Our classes bring intriguing topics and engaging instructors together to help you connect more deeply to the Jewish experience and your own identity.
 Some classes require registration, while others are drop-in.

-Please note, most of our offerings are currently virtual due to the COVID-19 pandemic until further notice.
+Please note that most of our offerings are currently virtual due to the COVID-19 pandemic until further notice.
 Please consult your class registration to determine your specific class's format.